PhilipYip1988/python-tutorials/readme.md

 [Copy](./012_copy/)

 The string module contains strings which contain a number of useful character groupings.
-In addition to the str class, there are two supplementary text classes, the byte and the bytearray.
-These classes are in builtins however not as commonly used as the str which is the most widely used text class in Python.
-These two classes use a byte as a fundamental unit, opposed to a 1 str character in the case of a str.
-For English characters, a character maps to a byte making the classes behave similarly.
-The difference between the classes becomes more apparent when non-English characters are used which are encoded with additional encoding schemes which span over multiple bytes.
-The string and byte are immutable and behave similarly to a tuple.
-The bytearray is mutable and behaves more similarly to a list.
+At this stage, it is worth comparing the three text base classes in builtins.
+The str class is the main text based class and has previously been examined.
+The str class uses a unicode character as a fundamental unit and is therefore sometimes referred to as a *unicode string*.
+The other two text based classes, the byte and byte array use a byte as a fundamental unit and are sometimes known as *byte strings*.
+For English characters, a character maps to a byte making a *unicode string* and *byte string* behave similarly.
+The difference becomes more apparent when non-English characters are used which are encoded with encoding schemes which span over multiple bytes.
+Generally the *unicode string* is used preferentially within a Python program but the *byte string* is used to stream data from and to hardware.
+It is good practice to decode any *byte string* to a *unicode string* as early as possible in a program and encode it to a *byte string* as late as possible in a program.
+The str class is immutable and therefore behaves like a tuple.
+Notice for example that all the str methods for example return a new str instance and do not change the original str instance because they cannot do so as the original instance is immutable.
+The difference between the two *byte strings* is bytes is immutable (like a tuple) and bytearray is mutable (like a list).
+The bytearray therefore has additional methods which update the original instance in place. i.e. mutate the original bytearray.

 [Strings, Byte and Byte Arrays and the String Module](./012_string_byte_bytearray/)